mikemybytes/awesome-lost-and-found/README.md

   - [How does a Prometheus Gauge work?](https://www.robustperception.io/how-does-a-prometheus-gauge-work/)
   - [How does a Prometheus Summary work?](https://www.robustperception.io/how-does-a-prometheus-summary-work)
   - [How does a Prometheus Histogram work?](https://www.robustperception.io/how-does-a-prometheus-histogram-work)
+- [Awesome Prometheus alerts](https://awesome-prometheus-alerts.grep.to/) - collection of alerting rules for various occasions

 ## Git